Speed Training For Hockey Players

 In this article, Modern Core Training by Strength Coach Josh Henkin over at Ultimate Sandbag you quickly find out there is a lot more to core work then just blasting the abs.
 Not only are there more muscle groups involved when it comes to training the core, it is sometimes best trained while resisting movement.

-Hope these two articles have given you some ideas to help kick start your kids drive for speed and explosiveness on the ice.
+Hope these two articles have given you some ideas to add to their hockey training to help kick start your kids drive for speed and explosiveness on the ice.
 Until next time.